sf-wdi-19-20/modules/w7_d4_2_testing/challenge_solutions.md

           post :create, recipe: { title: Faker::Lorem.words(2).join(" "), instructions: Faker::Lorem.sentence }
         end

-        it "should add new recipe to database" do expect(Recipe.count).to eq(@recipes_count + 1)
+        it "should add new recipe to current user" do expect(Recipe.count).to eq(@recipes_count + 1)
         end